 Explore the Site

 This site has an interpretive shelter with two exhibits and an audio program.
 These give you the background information on the role of legends in Nez Perce culture and tell part of the “Coyote and the Monster” legend in Nez Perce and in English.
-A short trail leads to the “Heart of the Monster” feature and a small semi circle of seating.
-Here another audio tells the “Coyote and the Monster” legend in English.
+A short trail (approx. 0.2 miles) leads to the “Heart of the Monster” feature and a small semi circle of seating.
+Here another audio recording tells the “Coyote and the Monster” legend in English.
 Other amenities at this site include RV parking, restrooms, a water fountain, and picnic tables.
+Either return to your vehicle along the paved trail, or take the unpaved scenic trail to the north and west to make your hike a loop, for a total length of 0.5 miles.

 Fees, Permits, and Reservations